noahbliss/mortar/README.md

  - Enroll any hashes that need to be enrolled (especially if booting from a raid-controller-hosted disk, system may not boot without this).
  - Boot the system with secureboot on (and pray).
  - Measure PCR values now that secureboot is set up.
- (optional):
+ - optional steps:
     - Regenerate the signed EFI.
 This will move the first one to .old.
     - Reboot, and reread the PCR values.
 This will let you see what stays the same when booting different EFI files that are both validly signed.
  - Run the luks script for the TPM version being used.
  - Update initramfs.
  - Regenerate EFI.